tercanfurkan/ourplace/rfc.md

     - deploy

-DATA

-    - should we compress data?
-        - when? before sending, before storing?
-    - compress data?

-*This is the core of your proposal, and its purpose is to help you think through the problem because [writing is thinking](https://medium.learningbyshipping.com/writing-is-thinking-an-annotated-twitter-thread-2a75fe07fade).*

-*Consider:*

-- *using diagrams to help illustrate your ideas.*
-- *including code examples if you're proposing an interface or system contract.*
-- *linking to project briefs or wireframes that are relevant.*

 ## 5 Metrics & Dashboards

-*What are the main metrics we should be measuring?
-For example, when interacting with an external system, it might be the external system latency.
-When adding a new table, how fast would it fill up?*

 ## 6 Drawbacks

-*Are there any reasons why we should not do this?
-Here we aim to evaluate risk and check ourselves.*

 ## 7 Alternatives

-*What are other ways of achieving the same outcome?*

 ## 8 Potential Impact and Dependencies

-*Here, we aim to be mindful of our environment and generate empathy towards others who may be impacted by our decisions.*

-- *What other systems or teams are affected by this proposal?*
-- *How could this be exploited by malicious attackers?*

 ## 9 Unresolved questions

-*What parts of the proposal are still being defined or not covered by this proposal?*

 ## 10 Conclusion

-*Here, we briefly outline why this is the right decision to make at this time and move forward!*

 ## 11 RFC Process Guide, remove this section when done